jundalisay/superb/content/en/research/smith/theory-moral-sentiments/part-6/section-2/chapter-2.md

 When he cannot establish the right, he will not disdain to ameliorate the wrong.
 But like Solon, when he cannot establish the best system of laws, he will try to establish the best that the people can bear.

-42 On the contrary, the man of system tensd to be very wise in his own conceit.
+{{< s v="42" >}} On the contrary, the man of system tensd to be very wise in his own conceit.
 He is often so enamoured with the supposed beauty of his own ideal plan of government, that he cannot deviate from any part of it.
-He goes on to establish it completely without any regard to=
+He goes on to establish it completely without any regard to:
 - the great interests or
 - the strong prejudices opposing it.